datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 #.
 If you pick the :term:`SSH` URL, make sure to have an :term:`SSH key` set up.
 This usually requires generating an SSH key pair if you do not have one yet, and uploading the public key to the repository hosting service.

-.. index:: Concepts; SSH key, SSH; key
+.. index:: concepts; SSH key, SSH; key
 .. _sshkey:
 .. find-out-more:: What is an SSH key and how can I create one?
    :name: fom-sshkey